-Safe arrival and departure procedures have been developed that ensure all children in the program are accounted for throughout the day and released only to authorized adults.
+7.12.1 Supervision of Arrivals and Departures Safe arrival and departure procedures have been developed that ensure all children in the program are accounted for throughout the day and released only to authorized adults.
 Children are supervised by sight at all times, and transition of children from one teacher to another or from one area to another is accounted for to ensure the supervision and whereabouts of children at all times.

-· Describe how the program ensures children are accounted for throughout the day and released only to authorized adults and how the administration ensures children are supervised by sight at all times.
+§ Describe how the program ensures children are accounted for throughout the day and released only to authorized adults and how the administration ensures children are supervised by sight at all times.

-Procedures are in place that ensure children are accounted for throughout the day, released only to authorized adults, and supervised by sight at all times.
+§ Standard met: Procedures are in place that ensure children are accounted for throughout the day, released only to authorized adults, and supervised by sight at all times.

-Procedures are not in place that ensure children are accounted for throughout the day, released only to authorized adults, and supervised by sight at all times.
+§ Standard not met: Procedures are not in place that ensure children are accounted for throughout the day, released only to authorized adults, and supervised by sight at all times.